 Dark chocolate and cocoa reduce systolic blood pressure by an average of 5 mmHg and diastolic blood pressure by an average of 3 mmHg.
 The blood-pressure-lowering effects of cocoa stem from the fact that it is rich in many different phytochemicals, including procyanidins, theobromine, epicatechin, and catechins.
 The darker the chocolate, the higher the cocoa content and the more phytochemicals it tends to contain.
 Look for dark chocolate bars with at least 70 percent cocoa content and eat one or two small squares per day.
 (Note: See also our post “Is Dark Chocolate Healthy?
 5 Reasons to Indulge Your Sweet Tooth.”)

-It’s easy to lower blood pressure with food.
+It’s easy to lower blood pressure with a diet for hypertension.
 Why not try to lower your blood pressure through your diet?
 If you have hypertension and do nothing else but add some of these foods that lower blood pressure to your regular diet, you will see your blood pressure readings drop.
 This means you can reduce your risk of having a devastating stroke or a heart attack just by drinking some hibiscus tea, beet and apple juice, or vegetable juice; or by eating some ground flax seeds, prunes, blueberries, or dark chocolate.
 How much easier could it get?

 Hypertension.
 2013 Dec;62(6):1081-9.